jan-of-us/OOP_22_AI_NN/General_requirements_and_Class_Blueprint.md

 ## General requirements
-* Input Data Format: np.ndarray, pd.DataFrame, something else ?
-TDB!
+* Input Data Format: pandas.dataframe
-* return Data must have same format
+* return Data Format: pandas.dataframe
 * Plots: matplotlib.pyplot or plotly -> final format TBD
 * If you use any special modules that require specific python versions, please specify, ex.
 Tensorflow only works with Python 3.9 atm
 * All groups should have a requirements.txt document that lists needed packages for their program, it can be installed with pip install -r requirements.txt